j-san/borrower/README.md

 **Note: this project is a work in progress.**

-The goal is to keep all configurations in a single configuration file and a working enviromnemnt with a single install command.
+The goal is to keep a single configuration file and a working enviromnemnt with a single install command.

 Usage
 -----